criaturaExperimental/ClassMate/README.md

-# classmate VS code extension
+# Classmate VS code extension

 > Current state **WIP**.

+Are you curious about how many classes your html ended up with?
+And the name of all of them?

 Displays all the classes present in your HTML document.